saniaserrao/LULC_MapGen/README.md

 ### Maps

-The land use map of Delhi Cantonment, Delhi, India shows that the region is primarily a built-up are with industries and residential area.
+The land use map of Delhi Cantonment, Delhi, India shows that the region is primarily a built-up area with industries and residences.

 The land use map of of Yukon District of Sikkim,India shows that the region primarily is a Forest with pockets of residential areas.